This Grantmaking Pyramid Strategy Ensures That Nonprofits Won’t Topple

 Many grant makers and recipients may recognize these problems but have trouble starting and structuring conversations about solutions.
 So Etzel and Pennington have drawn a picture.

-The image above is called The Grantmaking Pyramid.
+The image above is called the Grantmaking Pyramid.
 “From the perspective of a nonprofit leader, the pyramid offers a guide to articulating an organization’s needs,” says Etzel in an email.
 What it doesn’t do is represent relative amounts of funding.
-The goal, Etzel says, is to take a step back from the sector’s “relentless pursuit of increasing impact” to ensure investments help a groups smartly evolve.
+The goal, Etzel says, is to take a step back from the sector’s “relentless pursuit of increasing impact” to ensure investments help a group smartly evolve.

 So the pyramid is a shorthand for priorities.
 “The original inspiration was a sort of “Maslow’s hierarchy”–organizing and making sense of the multiple layers of funding an organization needs to be strong,” adds Etzel.